 In addition to leveraging TRACER Capsids in potential licensing arrangements, the Company is advancing its own proprietary pipeline of drug candidates for neurological diseases, with a focus on Alzheimer's disease.
 The Company's wholly-owned prioritized pipeline programs include superoxide dismutase 1 ("SOD1") gene therapy for amyotrophic lateral sclerosis ("ALS") and an anti-tau antibody for Alzheimer's disease.
-The Company identified a lead development candidate in its anti-tau antibody program in the first quarter of 2023 and expects to submit an investigational new drug application ("IND") to the U.S. Food and Drug Administration ("FDA") in the first half of 2024.
-The Company continues to evaluate the data from preclinical studies for its SOD1 program and expects to identify a lead development candidate in the second half of 2023.
+The Company identified a lead development candidate in its anti-tau antibody program in the first quarter of 2023, initiated good laboratory practices toxicology studies in the third quarter of 2023, and expects to submit an investigational new drug application ("IND") to the U.S. Food and Drug Administration ("FDA") in the first half of 2024.
+The Company continues to evaluate the data from preclinical studies for its SOD1 program and expects to identify a lead development candidate in 2023.
 The Company expects to submit an IND for its SOD1 program in mid-2025.
 The Company's pipeline also includes four early research initiatives to develop gene therapies for the treatment of Alzheimer's disease, Huntington's disease, and brain metastases from HER2+ metastatic breast cancer.

-In addition to these wholly-owned programs, the Company is actively advancing two later preclinical-stage programs in collaboration with Neurocrine Biosciences, Inc. ("Neurocrine"): a glucocerebrosidase 1 ("GBA1") gene therapy program for Parkinson's disease and other GBA1-mediated diseases ("GBA1 Program"), and a FXN gene therapy program for Friedreich's ataxia.
+In addition to these wholly-owned programs, the Company is actively advancing two later preclinical-stage programs in collaboration with Neurocrine Biosciences, Inc. ("Neurocrine"): a glucocerebrosidase 1 ("GBA1") gene therapy program for Parkinson's disease and other GBA1-mediated diseases (the "GBA1 Program"), and a FXN gene therapy program for Friedreich's ataxia.
 The Company also maintains a robust early research pipeline of wholly-owned and collaborative gene therapy programs for neurological diseases.

 The Company has a history of incurring annual net operating losses.
-As of June 30, 2023, the Company had an accumulated deficit of \$291.7 million.
-The Company has not generated any product revenue and has financed its operations primarily through public offerings and private placements of its equity securities and funding from fees, milestone payments, and cost reimbursements associated with its prior collaborations with Sanofi Genzyme Corporation ("Sanofi Genzyme") and AbbVie Biotechnology Ltd and AbbVie Ireland Unlimited Company, its ongoing collaborations with Neurocrine, its option and license agreement with Pfizer Inc. ("Pfizer"), and its option and license agreement with Novartis Pharma AG ("Novartis").
+As of September 30, 2023, the Company had an accumulated deficit of \$317.6 million.
+The Company has not generated any product revenue and has financed its operations primarily through funding from fees, milestone payments, and cost reimbursements associated with its prior collaborations with Sanofi Genzyme Corporation ("Sanofi Genzyme") and AbbVie Biotechnology Ltd and AbbVie Ireland Unlimited Company, its ongoing collaborations with Neurocrine, its option and license agreement with Alexion, AstraZeneca Rare Disease ("Alexion") (successor-in-interest to former licensee Pfizer Inc. ("Pfizer")), and its option and license agreement with Novartis Pharma AG ("Novartis"), as well as public offerings and private placements of its equity securities.

-As of June 30, 2023, the Company had cash, cash equivalents, and marketable securities of \$272.7 million.
-Based upon its current operating plan, the Company expects that its existing cash, cash equivalents, and marketable securities at June 30, 2023, along with amounts expected to be received as reimbursement for development costs under the Company's collaboration and license agreements with Neurocrine, will be sufficient to meet the Company's planned operating expenses and capital expenditure requirements into 2025.
+As of September 30, 2023, the Company had cash, cash equivalents, and marketable securities of \$252.9 million.
+The Company is committed to maintaining a strong balance sheet that supports the advancement and growth of its platform and pipeline.
+The Company continues to assess its planned cash needs both during and in future periods.
+It expects its cash, cash equivalents, and marketable securities, along with amounts expected to be received as reimbursement for development costs under the Neurocrine collaborations and interest income, to be sufficient to meet the Company's planned operating expenses and capital expenditure requirements into mid-2025.